stat6250-w18/course-questions-wiki/week-01/README.md

 - Question (mresendiz3-stat6250): Is there another way to saving and commiting files without the use of a repo?
 - *Question* (akrishnamurthy−stat6250): what are the components to be completed to earn an Initial Setup achievement award?
 - Question (nshrivastava2-stat6250):Since, we are using GitHub web interface as well Github desktop.
 What is the benefit of using GitHub desktop over GitHub web?
-- Question (aguenane−stat6250):What is the five professional   practices will be used to promote a growth in this course?
+- Question (aguenane−stat6250) :What is the five professional   practices will be used to promote a growth in this course?
-- Answer (aguenane−stat6250):there are  1-Reading For Depth ,2-Team-based  Problem Solving ,3- Reading For Breadth4- Building General Knowledge and Initial  Setup .
+- Answer (aguenane−stat6250): there are  1-Reading For Depth ,2-Team-based  Problem Solving ,3- Reading For Breadth4- Building General Knowledge and Initial  Setup.